bjthe4/bjthe4/README.md

 I graduated from Texas State University with a bachelor's degree in Industrial Engineering.
 My educational background provided me with a strong foundation in problem-solving and analytical thinking, which has been invaluable in my career journey.

 Currently, I am enrolled in the TripleTen bootcamp, where I am pursuing my passion for software engineering.
-Since starting in January 2022, I have developed a comprehensive skill set, including proficiency in JavaScript, advanced HTML, CSS, Figma, and VS Code.
+Since starting in January 2022, I have developed a comprehensive skill set, including proficiency in React, JavaScript, advanced HTML, CSS, Figma, and VS Code.
 These tools have allowed me to create dynamic and visually appealing web applications.

 Prior to this, I participated in another bootcamp, where I gained hands-on experience with essential technologies such as Git, Docker, Ansible, AWS, Jenkins, and Terraform.
 This experience equipped me with the knowledge of modern development and deployment practices, crucial for building scalable and efficient software solutions.